JS-RML/Advanced-high-speed-scooping/README.md

 ### 3.2 Changing execution parameters

-**Gripper Dimenstions**
+**Gripper Dimensions**
-They are all a one-dimensional array with 4 elements L0, L1, R0 and R1 in order.
+(They are all a one-dimensional array with 4 elements L0, L1, R0 and R1 in order.)
 - ***StandbyPosition*** : Waiting position of the finger and thumb(degree).
 - ***ScoopingPosition*** : Prescoop position of the finger and thumb(degree).
 - ***GrapPosition*** : Grab position of the finger and thumb(degree).